A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 Rice fields on the way to Chocolate Hills

-So we get to the area of Anda, one of the best beach areas we ever saw.
-Also here, private resort exploit the beauty but is not as hard as Panglao to find public beaches.
-These are just perfect, crystal-clear water and snow-white sand, often it’s possible to swim to private beaches, water is so calm here.
+So we get to the area of Anda, one of the best beach areas we’ve ever seen.
+Also, here private resorts exploit the beauty, but it is not as hard to find public beaches as in Panglao.
+These are just perfect, crystal-clear water and snow-white sand, and it’s often possible to swim to private beaches; the water is so calm here.

 There’s a sort of road that tours around the Anda peninsula in a loop but we didn’t do it, there’s a short but tough stretch of dirty track with steep parts, so we took it easy and went back from the same road.
 Lazy morons we are.